karthik061299/SQLServer_LakeHouseInaDay_DIAS/1_Input/DI_SQL_Server_Conceptual_and_Constraints_DIAS.md

 ## 1. Domain Overview

-The primary business domain covered by these reports is **Resource Utilization and Time Management**.
+The primary business domain covered by these reports is **Workforce Utilization and Resource Management**.
 This domain encompasses:

-1. **Workforce Management** - Tracking employee allocations
+1. **Resource Allocation and Utilization Tracking** - Monitoring how resources (consultants and FTEs) are allocated across projects and their utilization rates
+2. **Timesheet Management** - Tracking submitted and approved hours across different billing types (Standard Time